 Bank of America Unlimited Cash Rewards credit card

-The Bank of America® Unlimited Cash Rewards credit card comes with no annual fee, and cardholders earn a flat rate of 1.5% cash back for each dollar they spend.
+The Bank of America® Unlimited Cash Rewards credit card comes with no annual fee, and cardholders earn a flat rate of 1.5 percent cash back for each dollar they spend.
 Bank of America cards can also be set up with a PIN number if you prefer.

 New cardholders can earn $200 in online bonus cash after spending $1,000 on purchases within 90 days of account opening.
-Bank of America Preferred Rewards customers can also earn 25% to 75% more cash back for each dollar they charge to their card.
+Bank of America Preferred Rewards customers can also earn 25 percent to 75 percent more cash back for each dollar they charge to their card.

 Bank of America Travel Rewards credit card

 Bank of America will also let you set up a PIN on the Bank of America® Travel Rewards credit card.
 This card also comes with no annual fee, and new customers can earn 25,000 online bonus points after spending $1,000 on purchases in the first 90 days of account opening.
 All purchases accrue rewards at a rate of 1.5 points per dollar spent.
-An intro APR offer is also included with this card, which lets users benefit from 0% intro APR on purchases for 15 billing cycles, followed by a variable APR of 16.24% to 26.24%.
+An intro APR offer is also included with this card, which lets users benefit from 0 percent intro APR on purchases for 18 billing cycles, followed by a variable APR of 17.49 percent to 27.49 percent.

 PenFed Credit Union credit cards